 — Urbano teen artist, 2012

 Urbano invites professional artists to propose contemporary arts and performance projects for our studio in response to Urbano's yearly Project Theme.
-In 2012-2013 Urbano's Project Theme is Narratives of Exclusion: Racial and Cultural Boundaries in the Urban Landscape.
+In 2013-2014 Urbano's Project Theme is The Emancipated City: Reimagining Boston.
 Selected artists work in partnership with teens from Boston's public highschools in our studio to conceptualize and create large-scale artworks for the public.

 Urbano's Artists' Projects are inspired by popular culture, contemporary events and ideas, local and international history, and our teens' life experience.
 We believe in mixing media, making use of the tools of many arts disciplines to communicate complex ideas.
 Projects in Urbano's Visual Art and Performance tracks incorporate digital media, public art, installation, and audience participation.